 Woodlands in this area

-This area is where the forests meet the prairies and is home to a diversity of forest, prairie, and savanna habitats, numerous lakes and wetlands,
+This area is where the forests meet the prairies and is home to a diversity of forest, prairie, and savanna habitats, numerous lakes and wetlands, and abundant wildlife.

 Click on topic below to reveal more information.
 Click again to hide.

 West-central Minnesota is home to a thousands of wildlife species.
 Learning about the animals that live in your woods is a great way to connect to the habitat.
 Get to know your critters and keep on the lookout when you walk your property.
 There are 345 species of greatest conservation need that are either rare, declining, or threatened.
 Examples in your area include the common mudpuppy (salamander), red-shouldered hawk, veery (songbird), least weasel, fluted-shell mollusk, least darter (freshwater fish), and the smooth green snake.

 Minnesota Biological Survey » collects data on rare plants and animals, native plant communities, and landscapes.
 Use it to find out about species in your county.

 Pollinators and Woodlots » learn about what you can do to help these important insects and birds.